-In 2007, the American Academy of Ophthalmology named Dr. Dohlman recipient of the Laureate Award— the highest honor possible to bestow by the Academy— in recognition of his contributions spanning 50+ years of continuous service to the profession The following year, he was again honored for his lifetime accomplishments in a named Harvard Professorship (Claes H. Dohlman Professor of Ophthalmology) whose first incumbent is Dr. Reza Dana, famed for his pioneering science in corneal immunology and transplantation biology.
+In 2007, the American Academy of Ophthalmology named Dr. Dohlman recipient of the Laureate Award— the highest honor possible to bestow by the Academy— in recognition of his contributions spanning many years of continuous service to the profession The following year, he was again honored for his lifetime accomplishments in a named Harvard Professorship (Claes H. Dohlman Professor of Ophthalmology) whose first incumbent is Dr. Reza Dana, famed for his pioneering science in corneal immunology and transplantation biology.

 “Dr. Dohlman’s opus of research and clinical work set the stage for a world-class cornea center of excellence at Harvard,” remarked chief and chair Joan W. Miller.
 “His work has benefitted millions of people around the world, and his legacy of knowledge thrives today in the hundreds of fellows, students and colleagues he has trained and mentored over the years.
 Harvard Medical School—and indeed, the whole world—is a far better place today because of his remarkable talent, contributions, and character.”

 Dr. Dohlman retired from formal administrative roles in 1989.
-Today (2018) at age 96, he continues (fulltime) to advise and mentor students and colleagues, run a specialized KPro patient clinic, and pursue multidisciplinary research to enhance clinical KPro outcomes.
+Today (2018) at age 96, he continues (fulltime) to advise and mentor students and colleagues, and pursue multidisciplinary research to enhance clinical KPro outcomes.
 Despite a lifetime of achievement, Dr. Dohlman is remarkably self-effacing.
 While he acknowledges his numerous accomplishments (his bibliography lists 375 publications), he prefers not to focus on what he has achieved, but rather what still needs to be accomplished— particularly in the area of KPro development.
 He continues to shape and set new standards for the field, and remains an inspiration to everyone in the Harvard community—and beyond.